kobmic/serverless-rps-lab/README.md

 ## 3. Hello API Gateway
 You can skip this step if you're already familiar with AWS API Gateway.
-In this step, you will create a custom API and connect it to a Lambda function, and then call the Lambda function from your API.
+In this step, you will see how to use API Gateway to create a custom API, connect your custom API to a AWS Lambda function, and then call the Lambda function from a client through API Gateway.

 ### Basic Concepts
 * REST API defined as set of **resources** and **methods**
-* HTTP endpoints for Lambda functions and other AWS Services
+* HTTP(s) endpoints for Lambda functions and other AWS Services
+* For every resource specify one or more methods to invoke it
+* Integration types:
+	* Lambda Function
+	* HTTP Proxy
+	* Mock Integration
+	* AWS Sevice Proxy

 To learn more about API Gateway see [docs](http://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html)